mtlynch/mtlynch.io/_posts/2018-12-11-upwork-scammer.md

 I offered Lizzie the job, and she accepted overnight.
 I assigned her three reports to write and gave her [instructions](https://docs.google.com/document/d/1Uy19xtf_PFW0LJ2Zj6cSkH2dhHED8PCjHCtup1_IQ_4/edit?usp=sharing) on how to write them.
 I linked her to a Google Doc where she could write the reports.

-I set a limit of 5 hours per week and told her that if she wasn't done with the three reports at the 4.5 hour mark, she should spend the last 30 minutes putting all of her progress in our shared Google Doc.
+I set a limit of five hours and told her that if she wasn't done with the three reports at the 4.5 hour mark, she should spend the last 30 minutes putting all of her progress in our shared Google Doc.

-The next day, I saw that Lizzie billed me the full five hours but hadn't sent me any messages.
-The Google Doc I gave her was empty.
+The next day, I saw that Lizzie billed me the full five hours but the Google Doc I gave her was empty.
+She hadn't sent me any messages, either.

 # Intrusive surveillance to the rescue